-KKR’s third Asia fund, which closed at $9.3 billion in 2017, has been fully deployed.
+KKR’s third Asia fund, which closed at $9.3 billion in 2017, has been fully deployed, the PE firm said.